 How to Create a Beautiful, Low-Maintenance, Habitat Garden

-Most people want a beautiful property, and many don’t want to spend their evenings and weekends working in the yard.
-But since all landscapes require care, learn to create a beautiful, low-maintenance garden.
-At the same time, create healthy habitat for your human, and non-human neighbors to enjoy!
+Many people want a beautiful property, but don’t want to spend their evenings and weekends working in the yard.
+Since all landscapes require care, follow these tips and create a beautiful, low-maintenance garden that is also healthy habitat for humans, and other creatures.

 Gardens change over time.
 Plants grow.
-Some grow better than expected, and some fail to thrive.
-Consider allowing this change, and caring for your property as a process.
+Some grow better than expected, while some fail to thrive.
+Accept this change, and consider your property a dynamic place.
 Guide it with a light hand.
-Work with nature instead of against it.
-Allow trees to sprout and wildflowers to take root.
-You may be surprised at the beauty that results.
+Allow native trees to sprout and wildflowers to take root, and only adjust as necessary.
+Watch for ecologically damaging plants or other potential problems and address them when they arise.
+Sometimes you can predict what will happen, and sometimes you will be surprised.
+Most likely, you will be thrilled with the beauty that results.

 Plant Native Plants Densely